Liverpool Cathedral: Artists and sculptors

 In 1931, Scott asked Edward Carter Preston to produce a series of sculptures for Liverpool Cathedral.
 The project was an immense undertaking which occupied the artist for the next thirty years.
 The work for the cathedral included fifty sculptures, ten memorials and several reliefs.
 Many inscriptions in the cathedral were jointly written by Dean Dwelly and the sculptor who subsequently carved them.

+To celebrate Queen Elizabeth II Silver Jubilee in 1977, Mary Farmer was commissioned to weave 6 kneelers for the Nave Altar.

-In 1993 "The Welcoming Christ", a large bronze sculpture by Dame Elisabeth Frink, was installed over the outside of the west door of the cathedral.
+In 1993, "The Welcoming Christ", a large bronze sculpture by Dame Elisabeth Frink, was installed over the outside of the west door of the cathedral.
 This was one of her last completed works, installed within days of her death.

-In 2003 the Liverpool artist, Don McKinlay, who knew Carter Preston from his youth, was commissioned by the cathedral to model an infant Christ to accompany the 15th century Madonna by Giovanni della Robbia Madonna now situated in the Lady Chapel.
+In 2003, the Liverpool artist, Don McKinlay, who knew Carter Preston from his youth, was commissioned by the cathedral to model an infant Christ to accompany the 15th century Madonna by Giovanni della Robbia Madonna now situated in the Lady Chapel.

-In 2008 a work entitled "For You" by Tracey Emin was installed at the west end of the cathedral below the Benedicite window.
+In 2008, a work entitled "For You" by Tracey Emin was installed at the west end of the cathedral below the Benedicite window.
 The pink neon sign reads "I felt you and I knew you loved me", and was installed when Liverpool became European Capital of Culture.
 The work was originally intended to be a temporary installation for one month as part of the Capital of Culture programme, but is now a permanent feature.

 Another work by Emin, "The Roman Standard" takes the form of a small bronze sparrow on a metal pole, and was installed in 2005 outside the Oratory Chapel close to the west end of the cathedral.
 The sparrow was stolen (twice) in 2008, but on both occasions was returned and replaced.

+The 15-feet high 2011 crucifixion sculpture The Outraged Christ by Charles Lutyens is on permanent display in the cathedral.

+Cefyn Burgess was commissioned around 2018 to design and weave new fabrics for the cathedral based on the songs of Solomon including altar cloths and kneelers.

+In 2024, to mark what was described in the press as its "100th anniversary", the cathedral hosted a show by sculptor Anish Kapoor.
+He said: